Gen711/Fall18/hmmer.md

 sudo apt-get -y install build-essential python
 ```

-> Install LinuxBrew.
-Linux brew is another package manager, but for scientific software.
-We will use it basically every week!

 > Install Conda.
 Conda is another package manager, but for scientific software.
 We will use it basically every week!

 ```